jo/sync-tank/distributed-migration-strategies/index.md

 so that I can express myself by personalizing my tools.
 ```

-Obviously, this feature has no direct implications for structure of todo items.
-We decide to introduce a new document type, a `settings`-document, that will store the color information and perhaps other general preferences that will come up in the future.
-Since we only want one global settings document, we can set the `_id` to something simple.
+Obviously, this feature has no direct implications for the structure of todo items.
+We decide to introduce a new document type, a `settings` document, that will store the color information and perhaps other general preferences that will come up in the future.
+Since we only want a single settings document per database, there is no need to pick some unwieldy uuid as `_id` property.
+We can go for something simple instead as the following listing of an exemplary `settings` document illustrates.

 ```json
 {